sgrassie/sgrassie.github.io/_posts/2012/2012-11-03-virtualbox-development-environment.md

 ---
+layout: post
 title: VirtualBox Development Environment
+description: VirtualBox Development Environment
+tags: ['Uncategorized']
+hidden: False
 published: 03/11/2012
-layout: post
-category: Uncategorized
-metadescription: VirtualBox Development Environment
+ispublished: True
 ---
 In the past when doing web development, I would usually use something like <a title="WAMP Server" href="http://www.wampserver.com" target="_blank">WAMP</a> to get me a development environment to work locally.
 However these days with the proliferation of web development technologies, there are just too many tools to have running on your machine.
 I work in Windows, and having PHP, Ruby, Django, Node, Grails and whatever else all on my system path starts getting a little unwieldy.